Question: If you had to choose between playing a $100 guitar on a $1000 guitar amp…

 Because among the endless number of factors that ultimately determine the tone of an electric guitar…

 The amp is regarded by most players as the single most important of all.
+So in this ultimate guide, I’m going show you everything you need to know on the topic.

 - Some come as 1 piece